More than 150 ships around the world use nuclear propulsion.

 Traveling Aboard a Nuclear Powered Icebreaker

-The Arctic Ocean is one of the least known and least visited oceans in the world.
-But lately more adventure travelers are enjoying the sites and sounds of the North Pole in style and comfort thanks to nuclear powered icebreakers.
+The Arctic Ocean used to be one of the least known and least visited oceans in the world, but now more adventure travelers are enjoying the sites and sounds of the North Pole in style and comfort thanks to nuclear powered icebreakers.

 How They Work

-These massive ships are designed to ride up on the frozen ocean waters using its sheer weight to smash through the frozen layers of ice that exist year-round.
-Made with a strong steel hull and a special skin to withstand the frigid water temperatures, these ships can charge through ice that’s as thick as seven feet thick, keeping travelers safe, sound, and warm.
+These massive ships are designed to ride up on the frozen ocean waters using their sheer weight to smash through the frozen layers of ice that exist year-round.
+Made with a strong steel hull and a special skin to withstand the frigid water temperatures, these ships can charge through ice that’s as thick as seven feet, keeping travelers safe and warm.

-Nuclear power is preferred because it allows these vessels to be out at sea for long periods of time only having to refuel once every four years.
-The amount of room this technology takes up on board is also a benefit because many ships must carry their own diesel fuel aboard, losing valuable cargo space thus making voyages less cost efficient.
+Nuclear power is preferred over diesel because it allows these vessels to be at sea for long periods of time, only needing to refuel once every four years.
+The amount of room this technology takes up on board is also a benefit because many ships must carry their own diesel fuel aboard, losing valuable cargo space, which makes voyages less cost efficient.

-Nuclear generators that are powering space missions may one day help answer questions about Earth.
-Called radioisotope thermoelectric generators (RTGs), these generators have been in use since 1961, when the U.S. Navy first launched a navigation satellite.
+Radioisotope thermoelectric generators (RTGs) that are powering space missions may one day help answer questions about Earth.
+The nuclear generators have been in use since 1961, when the U.S. Navy first launched a transit navigation satellite.
 They convert heat from nuclear fuel into electricity.

 Space missions have helped us learn about the planets, stars, and even the edges of our solar system.
 Spectacular pictures and scientific data have painted a detailed pictured of not only what our galaxy looks like but also what it’s made of.

-Modern submarines are powered by one of 2 primary propulsion methods – nuclear power (NP) or diesel-electric (DE).
+Modern submarines are powered by one of two primary propulsion methods – nuclear power (NP) or diesel-electric (DE).

-Nuclear Power is the choice of large blue-water navies for submarines, since the USS Nautilus circumnavigated the globe in the ’50′s without the need for refueling and in record time.
+Nuclear Power has been the choice of large blue-water navies for submarines since the U.S.S Nautilus circumnavigated the globe in the 1950’s without the need for refueling and in record time.
 Nautilus could remain underwater for up to four months without resurfacing.
 Nuclear Power gives naval vessels a huge advantage in the systems it can employ, crew comfort, and tactical employment.
 Nuclear submarines can be in a target area gathering intelligence or inserting covert teams long before main battle groups enter the area.